dfeng/notes/neural-paper.md

  - fourier features allow us to bypass/circumvent this worst-case. this is as good a free lunch, in that for not much work, you've made MLPs much more expressive as function approximators.
  - however, this comes at a cost. namely, that now we're very sensitive to noise
  - this is because we're directly estimating the noise.

+## Generative Models

+It feels like image generative models could be combined with fourier features.
+Note though that we're talking about two different things: generative models want to output an image (a very high-dimensional vector); meanwhile, fourier features is all about going from location to pixel value, as a way of representing a single image.